eggleston-lab/Plumber/README.md

  10.)
 All of your results can be found under the hmm_search tab.
 Move the slurm.out files to the slurm_logs folder or delete them.

+ # Troubleshooting
+ Some issues I have encountered and their solutions

+ - occasionally, snakmake will report that the directory is locked and will not run.
+To fix, try:

+ 	"snakemake --cores=1 --unlock"

+- The threshold parser cannot handle E-values greater than 1